ABZ-Aaron/Reddit-API-Pipeline/instructions/aws.md

 2. Secure your account following these [steps](https://aws.amazon.com/getting-started/guides/setup-environment/module-two/).

     Here we are setting up MFA for the root user.
 The root is a special account that has access to everything.
 Therefore it's important we secure this.
-We'll also setup IAM users which will have their own set of permissions, in this case, admin permissions.
+Also be sure to setup an IAM user which will have its own set of permissions, in this case, admin permissions.

 3. Setup CLI following this [guide](https://aws.amazon.com/getting-started/guides/setup-environment/module-three/).

     This allows us to control AWS services from the command line interface.
+The goal by the end of this is you should have a folder in your home directory called `.aws` which contains a credentials file, which will look something like this:

+    ```config
+    [default]
+    aws_access_key_id = XXXX
+    aws_secret_access_key = XXXX
+    ```

+    This will allow our scripts to interact with AWS without us having to include our access key and secret access key within the script.

 ## Note